Skip to Content

 Primary teaching is a creative, challenging, and learning-focussed career.
 As an educator or teaching graduate you’ll bring a special perspective to teaching children with your knowledge, skills and passion for learning.

-The Graduate Diploma of Teaching (Primary) is either a one-year full-time or two-year part-time intensive course which you chose to undertake either on campus as an internal student (either at Palmerston North or Auckland) or in your own home as a distance student.
+The Graduate Diploma of Teaching (Primary) is a one-year full-time or two-year part-time intensive course which you can take on campus as an internal student (at Palmerston North or Auckland) or in your own home as a distance student.
 The programme aims to develop professional understandings and the practical skills required to guide children's learning in New Zealand primary school classrooms.

 This course is designed to build on the breadth of knowledge and life skills you bring with you and to further enhance your disposition for learning and teaching.

 This internationally portable qualification is ranked in the top 100 among universities worldwide, has a 90% rate of teacher registration, and a national reputation for innovative teaching from our breadth of leading specialist lecturers.
 Its reputation means you will be in demand for teaching positions both in New Zealand and overseas upon graduating.